hydr0nium/ctf_writeups/faustctf2024/secretchannel.md

 (Source: Wikipedia)

-The verify method is also pretty unsuprising as it just decodes the base64 splits the string into it's respective parts, verifies the HMAC and returns the decrypted plaintext as a JSON object.
+The verify method is also pretty unsuprising as it just decodes the base64, splits the string into it's respective parts, verifies the HMAC and returns the decrypted plaintext as a JSON object.
 ## Exploit

-You might already see the problem as I hinted a bit here and there at it in the text.
-It has todo with how CBC encryption works.
+You might already see the problem as I hinted at it a bit here and there in the text.
+It has to do with how CBC encryption works.
 We already know that the IV is not part of the HMAC.
 That means we can change it.
 And as CBC only needs the IV in the first block, and for further blocks only the ciphertext we can control the decryption result of the first block in the plaintext.
 Lets see what we can control with that, back at the server.ts.
 We can see that when a token is created the following dict / JSON object is used:
 ```json